Gemma 4 on a 16 GB Mac: the E4B matches the 12B at 42% less RAM and 3× the speed

 One honest caveat: I’m reporting coding as N/A, not as a score.
 Gemma-4 emits its reasoning in a <|channel|>thought format that my code-extractor can’t parse — it writes correct logic, describes the call in prose, and splits candidate blocks across the trace.
 The number you’d get is a function of how hard the extractor tries, not of the model’s ability, so reporting one would be dishonest.
 (This is the same class of self-inflicted benchmark bug I wrote about last week — the fix was to stop trusting the extractor, not to tune it.)
 Math and factual checks read the answer text directly and are trustworthy.

 The upshot for 16 GB users: skip the 12B.
-The QAT E4B gives you the same answers, leaves you 5 GB of headroom, and runs three times faster.
+The E4B gives you the same answers, leaves you 5 GB of headroom, and runs three times faster.